PowerClerk Support Center

 • Via Automation to call the Web Adapter on status transitions or other Automation triggers, including automated retries if the targeted utility-specific web service is unreachable.

-Create Web Adapter
+How to Create a Standard Web Adapter

 1. Name – the name of the field, which is used as a label in the UI